 The Kintyre Way

 The Kintyre Way is a fully waymarked trail that criss-crosses the Kintyre peninsula, until 2014 running for 87 miles (140 km) from Tarbert to Dunaverty Bay, near the Mull of Kintyre.
-In 2015 a raft of route changes were announced: it was extended to 100 miles (161 km) with a new final section returning to Campbeltown by a partly coastal section 6 running from Campbeltown to Southend, with views to Ireland and Arran, followed by a new section 7 which is nearly all of the former section 6 but completed in reverse direction.
+In 2015 a raft of route changes were announced: it was extended to 100 miles (161 km) with a new partly coastal section 6 running from Campbeltown to Southend, with views to Ireland and Arran, followed by a new section 7 which is nearly all of the former section 6 but completed in reverse direction.
 This route therefore now ends at Machrihanish and omits the road section between there and Campbeltown which is now better completed by bus.
 As soon as the Kintyre Way managers supply full details of these route changes, we will link to them here.

 Famous as Scotland only ‘mainland island’, Kintyre has rugged coastlines facing west to the Atlantic and east to the Firth of Clyde.
 You walk past castles, abbeys and prehistoric remains, along beaches, moorland and high on forestry tracks with glorious views over Arran and towards Ireland.
 You will enjoy many wildlife sightings in this peaceful peninsula.

 The second edition of this essential trail guide has been fully updated for 2011 and contains all you need to plan and enjoy your holiday on the Kintyre Way: